BroadcomMFD/broadcom-product-scripts/README.md

 ## Endevor - Automated Test Facility for Batch Applications
 This [sample repository](endevor/Automated-Test-Facility-for-Batch-Applications) contains artifacts described in the [How to Leverage Endevor Processors to Test Batch Applications](https://medium.com/modern-mainframe/how-to-leverage-endevor-processors-to-test-batch-applications-6247a9dfdafa) blog on Medium.
 The objects are for using Endevor processors in Building an Automated Test Facility for Batch Applications in Endevor.

-## Endevor - ISPF tools for Quick-Edit and Endevor
-This [ISPF sample project](endevor/ISPF-tools-for-Quick-Edit-and-Endevor) contains a collection of Field Developed Procedures, dependent upon on IBM's ISPF services and available to Quick-Edit and Endevor users on the mainframe.
-These tools can increase the productivity level of users on the mainframe, and in some cases render the Endevor experience to be closer to that of VS Code and Zowe users.

-## Endevor - Package Reporting
-This [sample repository](endevor/Multi-Package-Reporting-and-Validations) provides solutions for the reporting of Endevor package information.
-The first example offers a package report that can be used to determine input component omissions, and package relationships for multiple Endevor packages that need to be considered together.

 ## Endevor - Self-servicing Project Workareas in Endevor with Dynamic Environments
 This [sample repository](endevor/Self-servicing-Project-Workareas-in-Endevor-with-Dynamic-Environments) contains artifacts described in the [Self-servicing Project Workareas in Endevor with Dynamic Environments](https://medium.com/modern-mainframe/self-service-developer-workspaces-in-endevor-3b83c72bdc14) blog on Medium.
 The objects are sample processors for enabling self service with Dynamic Environments backed by Deferred File Creation.